Celebrating the life of Saint Oscar Romero

 Romero is, in particular, an inspirational figure to hundreds of millions of Catholics around the world.
 He didn’t simply talk about the need to love your neighbour, but courageously named the injustices that plagued his country.
 He reminded us that Christ is found in people living in poverty, and that we cannot ignore the suffering of our brothers and sisters in need.

 We can all celebrate Romero’s legacy by following his example: by challenging injustice wherever we see it and by refusing to stay silent about the issues that keep people in poverty.
-For example, climate change is the single biggest threat to reducing poverty in the world today, which is why CAFOD has launched a major campaign on the issue.
+For example, the climate crisis is the single biggest threat to reducing poverty in the world today, which is why we campaign on the issue.

 Why has Romero been made a saint?

 In February 2015, Pope Francis announced that Romero died as a martyr.
 The Pope’s proclamation followed a vote by theologians at the Vatican’s Congregation for the Causes of Saints in January that Romero was killed in “hatred of the faith”.

 Oscar Romero was then beatified in El Salvador on 23 May 2015, becoming Blessed Oscar Romero.
 In a papal letter, Pope Francis described Romero as one who "constructed peace with the force of love".

 On 7 March 2018, the Vatican announced that Pope Francis had approved a miracle attributed to Romero’s intercession, meaning he could be canonised (the final stage in being recognised officially as a saint).

 His canonisation took place in Rome on 14 October 2018.

 All Catholics can now venerate this remarkable saint who had a vision of a world of peace and justice, where the poor are no longer excluded, but instead fully participate in a Church of the poor and for the poor.